Who are we?

 When you sign up for a Monzo account, we search your record at:

-• credit reference agencies to verify your identity, check if we can offer you an overdraft and manage business risk (this is a 'soft search' and won't impact your credit score).
+credit reference agencies to verify your identity, check if we can offer you an overdraft or loan and manage business risk (this is a 'soft search' and won’t impact your credit score).
 If you take out a loan or overdraft for the first time, we do a full search (which may impact your credit score).
-We also use this info to check you can continue to afford your loan; and
+We also use this information to check you can continue to afford your loan; and

 For more information about data we collect from and share with credit reference agencies, see ‘Who we share your data with’.